-This approach is also seen in a 2002 paper by Dr Leonard Sax which states:
+A distinct narrow approach is also seen in a 2002 paper by family physician and psychologist Dr Leonard Sax which states:

 Anne Fausto-Sterling’s suggestion that the prevalence of intersex might be as high as 1.7% has attracted wide attention in both the scholarly press and the popular media.
 Many reviewers are not aware that this figure includes conditions which most clinicians do not recognize as intersex, such as Klinefelter syndrome [47,XXY], Turner syndrome [45,X], and late-onset adrenal hyperplasia.
 If the term intersex is to retain any meaning, the term should be restricted to those conditions in which chromosomal sex is inconsistent with phenotypic sex, or in which the phenotype is not classifiable as either male or female.
 Applying this more precise definition, the true prevalence of intersex is seen to be about 0.018%, almost 100 times lower than Fausto-Sterling’s estimate of 1.7%.

 This statement actually contains two distinct definitions (separated by the word “or”) relating to phenotypes and chromosomes.
 It is an arbitrary and ideological analysis that requires individuals who have come to the attention of medicine due to their innate physical characteristics to be investigated as to the cause.
 Depending on that cause, they may or may not fall within Sax’s definitions.

 Our recommendation: use the estimate by Blackless and others, for now

 - Read about bodily integrity, and eliminating harmful practices